 Segregation and Coverage Risk.
 Certain portfolio management techniques, such as, among other things, entering into swap agreements, using reverse repurchase agreements, futures contracts or other derivative transactions, may be considered senior securities under the 1940 Act unless steps are taken to segregate the Master Fund's assets or otherwise cover its obligations.
 To avoid having these instruments considered senior securities under current SEC guidance, in some cases the Master Fund segregates liquid assets with a value equal (on a daily mark-to-market basis) to its obligations under these types of transactions, enter into offsetting transactions or otherwise cover such transactions.
-In cases where the Master Fund's use of such transactions will be required to comply with the restrictions on senior securities under the 1940 Act.
+In cases where the Master Fund does not cover such transactions, such instruments may be considered senior securities and the Master Fund's use of such transactions will be required to comply with the restrictions on senior securities under the 1940 Act.
 The Master Fund may be unable to use segregated assets for certain other purposes, which could result in the Master Fund earning a lower return on its portfolio than it might otherwise earn if it did not have to segregate those assets in respect of or otherwise cover such portfolio positions.
 To the extent the Master Fund's assets are segregated or committed as cover, it could limit the Master Fund's investment flexibility.
 Segregating assets and covering positions will not limit or offset losses on related positions.

 Counterparty Risk.
 The Master Fund is subject to credit risk with respect to the counterparties to its derivatives contracts (whether a clearing corporation in the case of exchange-traded instruments or our hedge counterparty in the case of over-the-counter ("OTC") instruments) purchased by the Master Fund.
 Counterparty risk is the risk that the other party in a derivative transaction will not fulfill its contractual obligation.
 Changes in the credit quality of the companies that serve as the Master Fund's counterparties with respect to their derivative transactions will affect the value of those instruments.
 By entering into derivatives, the Master Fund assumes the risks that theses counterparties could experience financial or other hardships that could call into question their continued ability to perform their obligations.
 In the case of a default by the counterparty, the Master Fund could become subject to adverse market movements while replacement transactions are executed.
 The ability of the Master Fund to transact business with any one or number of counterparties, the possible lack of a meaningful and independent evaluation of such counterparties' financial capabilities, and the absence of a regulated market to facilitate settlement may increase the potential for losses by the Master Fund.
-Furthermore, concentration of derivatives in any particular counterparty.
+Furthermore, concentration of derivatives in any particular counterparty would subject the Master Fund to an additional degree of risk with respect to defaults by such counterparty.